fboerncke/alexa-unwrap-text-variations/README.md

-# Writing better skills with text variations
+# Writing better Alexa skills with text variations

 Skills may appear boring if they use the same utterances over and over again.
 Quite a number of solutions have been described in the past to bring variation into responses.